simonmichael/hledger/hledger/Hledger/Cli/Commands/Add.md

 ## add and balance assignments

-When `add` runs, all balance assignments have already been processed and converted to balance assertions.
+You can't add a new balance assignment using `add`.
-So balance assignments will not be recalculated during a `hledger add` session.
+Also, existing balance assignments will not be recalculated during a `hledger add` session.

-This means that if you try to `add` a new posting which is dated earlier than an existing balance assignment (now a balance assertion), that posting will break the assertion and be rejected.
+(Because by the time `add` runs, they have been converted to explicit amounts plus balance assertions.)

-To allow it, you could disable assertions temporarily with `hledger add -I`.
+This means that if you try to `add` a new posting which is dated earlier than an existing balance assignment, it will be rejected (because it would break the corresponding assertion).

-Also, you can't add a new balance assignment using `add`.
+Unless you disable assertions temporarily with `hledger add -I`.